sureshvenkatesan/jas_helm_install/README.md

 2025-04-18T02:21:29.900Z [jfxr ] [ERROR] [dee752f0da95b279] [mq_connector:346              ] [MainServer                      ] Error connecting to rabbit message queue check mq settings.
 Error: Exception (403) Reason: "no access to this vhost"
 ```

-In the rabbimq pod (ps-jfrog-platform-release-rabbitmq-0) I see:
+In the rabbimq pod (ps-jfrog-platform-release-rabbitmq-0) you see:
 ```
 2025-04-18 02:18:27.968508+00:00 [error] <0.931.0> Error on AMQP connection <0.931.0> (10.1.0.23:58562 -> 10.1.1.10:5672, user: 'admin', state: opening):
 2025-04-18 02:18:27.968508+00:00 [error] <0.931.0> vhost xray not found